brianklaas/blog/_drafts/2018-08-02-Using-AWS-Rekognition-In-CFML-Part-3.markdown

 3. Create an "Image" object in the Rekognition service to work with.
 4. Create a "S3Object" object that specifies the path to the image on S3 that you want to treat as the image for the Image object created in step 3.
 5. Set the S3Object into the Image object.
-6. Set the Image object into the DetectLabDetectFacesRequestelsRequest.
+6. Set the Image object into the DetectFacesRequest.
 7. Run the DetectFacesRequest.
 8. Get back a DetectFacesResult object.